Bing West: Writing

 His articles have appeared in The Wall Street Journal, The New York Times, The Atlantic, National Review, and The Washington Post.
-He is the recipient of the Department of Defense Distinguished Public Service Medal (twice), the Marine Corps Heritage Award (thrice), the Goodpaster Prize for Military Scholarship, the Father Clyde E. Leonard Award, the Free Press Award, the Marine Corps Correspondents' Distinguished Performance Award, the Veterans of Foreign Wars' National Media Award and the Marine Corps Russell Award for Leadership.
+He is a recipient of the Department of Defense Distinguished Public Service Medal (twice), the Marine Corps Heritage Award (thrice), the Goodpaster Prize for Military Scholarship, the Father Clyde E. Leonard Award, the Free Press Award, the Marine Corps Correspondents' Distinguished Performance Award, the Veterans of Foreign Wars' National Media Award and the Marine Corps Russell Award for Leadership.

 Personal life

 West lives with his wife, Elizabeth, in Newport, Rhode Island and Hilton Head, SC.
 He has two daughters and two sons (one of whom is Owen West).
-He also has 8 grandchildren.
+He has 8 grandchildren.